 ✓ All in-program travel and transport, excluding flights

 ✓ All expeditions, activities, excursions, volunteer projects and entry fees as described in the itinerary

 ✓ Experienced Program Instructors and local guides

 ✓ Informal lectures from resident experts on conservation and eco-tourism

 ✓ Experiential core curriculum that pushes students to reflect and ask questions of themselves

-Medium Activity Level: Anyone with an average fitness level and an enthusiasm for the outdoors and new experiences will have a great time on this gap semester!
+High Activity Level: Anyone with an average to advanced fitness level and an enthusiasm for the outdoors and new experiences will have a great time on this gap semester!
 You will need to be prepared for a couple of multi-day hikes in Guatemala and some physical work during the volunteer projects on the program, like trail building or the removal of invasive plants.

 Medium Service Learning Level: You will be able to make a difference to the local community during your stay.
 Be prepared to get your hands dirty and do some hands-on learning about local issues.